-Illinois is seeking to pilot a funding and delivery model for pre-tenancy services and tenancy services (Supportive Housing Services) for individuals with high behavioral health needs who are at risk of homelessness, currently experiencing homelessness or who are inappropriately institutionalized or at risk of institutionalization.
-Supportive Housing Services proposed include Person-Centered Assessment, Move-In Preparation Services, Relations with Property Management and Community Members and Housing Retention Services.
+Illinois is seeking to pilot a funding and delivery model for pre-tenancy services and tenancy services in its 1115 waiver plan (Supportive Housing Services) for individuals with high behavioral health needs who are at risk of homelessness, currently experiencing homelessness or who are inappropriately institutionalized or at risk of institutionalization.
+Supportive Housing Services proposed include person-centered assessment, move-in preparation services, relations with property management and community members and housing retention services.

-Because stable employment, like stable housing, plays a critical role in helping individuals with behavioral health issues prevent hospitalizations and support their journey to recovery; Illinois also seeks to pilot a funding and delivery model of supported employment for a targeted group of members with high mental health needs that unifies the current fragmented system.
+Illinois also seeks to pilot a funding and delivery model of supported employment for a targeted group of members with high mental health needs that unifies the current fragmented system.
 This expansion of Individual Placement and Support Services will greatly enhance access to these vital services.
 Other benefits the Illinois waiver plans to test include: services to ensure successful transitions for justice-involved individuals at Illinois Department of Corrections and Cook County Jail; redesign of the substance use disorder service continuum; optimization of the mental health service continuum; and additional benefits for children and youth with significant mental health needs.
-The 1115 Waiver application is in negotiations with CMS.